1. Soak in Hot Springs

 In Saratoga, choose between two different hot springs experiences.
 The Hobo Hot Springs are free mineral pools and open 24 hours a day.
 At Saratoga Hot Springs Resort, only guests can access the teepee-covered mineral pools and 70-foot mineral hot spring pool.

 The 73-mile Seminoe-Alcova Back Country Byway brings you by a patchwork of prairie country and high desert en route over the Seminoe Mountains.
 The south end starts in Sinclair and ends in Alcova about 30 miles southwest of Casper.
 Or enjoy the solitude you’ll find on the 29-mile Snowy Range Scenic Byway, which travels along Hwy.
-130 through the Medicine Bow National Forest.
+130 through the Medicine Bow National Forest, a hidden gem that many travelers miss.

 The mountain range got its name from the sugary-white quartz that reflects the sunlight and looks like snow year-round.
 (The above photo shows real snow, not the illusion.)
 This drive is prone to road closures during the winter.
 Check conditions before you head out. www.wyoroad.info